Website: www.splattski.com |

 John misspent his youth at Table Rock, Slick Rock, and the Sawtooths where he focused on rock climbing.
 In the early 1970s, there were no guidebooks and, in some cases, no maps, so there were as many misadventures as successful climbs.
 This honed his ability to find the hard way up easy peaks and the wrong way to the trailhead.
 Since then, John has occasionally been distracted by other pursuits, but has always returned to the mountains.
 He is a skier as well as a climber so he enjoys the mountains in the “off season.”
 He is also a family man and he enjoys climbing and skiing with his wife and two daughters.
 Although these days he focuses mostly on hiking or scrambling up peaks, he still occasionally gets out the rope.

-Since moving to McCall, John has extensively explored the area’s many known and unknown peaks.
+After moving to McCall, John extensively explored the area’s many known and unknown peaks.
 His many contributions statewide can be found throughout this website.
 Use the following link: John Platt Contributions

 John has also shared some of his early Sawtooth climbing memories.